PUP Startup Script

 | Dynamic Adjustment | ❌ | ✅ |

-- Startup Script: Used to set initial application state
+- Startup Script: For setting application initial state

-- JavaScript API: Used to respond to user interactions and dynamic window adjustments
+- JavaScript API: For responding to user interaction and dynamic window adjustment

 Mixed Usage Example: